pivotal/docs-tap/learning-center/runtime-environment/workshop-session.md

 ```

 The `name` of the workshop specified in the `metadata` of the training environment must be
-globally unique for the workshop instance being created.
+globally unique for the workshop instance you're creating.
 You must create a separate
 `WorkshopSession` custom resource for each workshop instance you want.

-The session ID must be unique within the workshop environment that the workshop instance is being
+The session ID must be unique within the workshop environment that you're creating the workshop instance against.
-created against.

 ## <a id="specify-login-creds"></a> Specifying the login credentials

-Access to each workshop instance can be controlled by using login credentials.
+You can control access to each workshop instance using login credentials.
-This is so that a workshop attendee cannot interfere with another.
+Then a workshop attendee cannot interfere with another.

 To set login credentials for a workshop instance, set the `session.username` and `session.password`
 fields.
 For example: